 Who Are the Best Candidates For Breast Cancer Prevention Drugs?

 Chemoprevention does not treat Cancerous. breast cancer if you’ve already been diagnosed.
 But you might be a good candidate for breast cancer prevention drugs if you have a Not harmful; not cancerous (referring to a cell or mass). (i.e. non-cancerous) disease that puts you in the high-risk category.
-This includes high-risk breast A general term indicating a change in body tissue, often used as a synonym for tumors., lobular carcinoma in situ (LCIS), atypical lobular hyperplasia (ALH) or atypical ductal hyperplasia (ADH).
+This includes high-risk breast A general term indicating a change in body tissue, often used as a synonym for tumors., lobular carcinoma in situ (LCIS), atypical lobular Excessive cell growth.
+(ALH) or atypical ductal hyperplasia (ADH).

 Preventative therapy might also be a good fit for you if your Gail Model risk score is above 1.7.
 The Gail Model is a tool used by doctors to determine your breast cancer risk level and looks at factors such as your age, family history and reproductive history.